-But just to go back to that story of Sioux Woman -- and if we're looking at these principles, one of step-by-step building block, story by story, report by report, we start to be able to identify response to see those overarching principles, like Wahkohtowin, the importance of relationality and interdependence.
+But just to go back to that story of Sioux Woman -- and if we're looking at these principles, one of the things that, as we work through this, sort of that step-by-step building block, story by story, report by report, we start to be able to identify response principles, and we start to see meta principles.
+We start to see those overarching principles, like Wahkohtowin, the importance of relationality and interdependence.
 You start to see that woven through story after story, principle after principle, where it makes sense.